WEEE-Open/Peperoncino/README.md

 - **Backend** - Software capable of communicating with the board through serial
 - **Frontend** - Optional Web Interface for the backend

+## Setup
+The backend can be installed with poetry install (soon to be a PyPi package) poetry env use python poetry install

 ## Usage
+poetry run cli